 - MACP and Theology students in our Low-Residency Cohorts will receive On Campus Orientation during your Fall Residency September 29-October 1.

 And third, all incoming and returning students will gather by Zoom for (Re)Orientation on Wednesday, September 15 from 9:00-11:00am PT.

 Mark your calendars and see the event page for more information about all of these orientation events.

 Here is a preview of one of your first assignments for your Frameworks & Intersections course:

-We’re excited to share a special post with you today about your very first assignment as a Seattle School student!
-For many years we’ve had a tradition of asking our incoming cohort to creatively introduce themselves to our community using a simple sheet of paper.
-Playfully titled, Who Am I?, this non-graded assignment is a way of collectively introducing the people, perspectives, and stories that make up the Fall 2018 cohort.
+For many years we’ve had a tradition of asking our incoming cohort to creatively introduce themselves to each other and to our community using a simple sheet of paper.
+Playfully titled Who Am I? this non-graded assignment is a way of collectively representing the people, perspectives, and stories that make up your incoming cohort.